Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 Each Album includes a title and a small description of the content and it is possible to edit this values any time.
 The Share option is still Primitive for it is only possible to share through email.

+The developers did not advanced much more information regarding the development processes.
+So the team decided to simulate what would it be like if the Project had been supervised under different Processes.
+It is important to know:
+- Team with 25+ elements
+- Distributted into other small groups

 ## Members and Contacts
 - Alexandre Moreira (up201303281@fe.up.pt)
 - João Lemos (ee10201@fe.up.pt)